 |Grid Slot||Last Win||Last Podium||Last Points||Last Non Finish||Best Result||Point Scoring %|

 Second on the grid has scored points on more occasions than any other grid slot at the Hungarian Grand Prix.
-From the 35 races here, the driver starting second has scored 31 times.
-There have been just four point-less occasions for the driver starting from second on the grid, all four being DNFs.
+From the 36 races here, the driver starting second has scored 31 times.
+There have been just five point-less occasions for the driver starting from second on the grid, all five being DNFs.
 The drivers to have retired from this grid slot are Gerhard Berger in 1987, Nigel Mansell in 1989 (who retired because he was ill with chickenpox.
-Yes, really.), Juan Pablo Montoya in 2005 and Sebastian Vettel in 2009 and Valtteri Bottas in 2021.
+Yes, really.), Juan Pablo Montoya in 2005, Sebastian Vettel in 2009 and Valtteri Bottas in 2021.

-Lance Stroll’s fourth place finish in last year’s Hungarian Grand Prix brought to an end a streak of five consecutive podium finishes from third on the grid.
+Lance Stroll’s fourth place finish in the 2020 Hungarian Grand Prix brought to an end a streak of five consecutive podium finishes from third on the grid.
 The grid slot won twice in that time, with victories for Sebastian Vettel in 2015 and Lewis Hamilton in 2019.
-There have been only four occasions in the last eleven races where the driver starting here has failed to secure a top three finish, and the last DNF from the grid slot came back in 2008 – the longest active finishing streak for any grid slot at the circuit.
-Felipe Massa’s retirement in 2008 – when he looked set for a win – is the only DNF from third on the grid at the Hungaroring in the last 25 years.
+There have been only five occasions in the last twelve races where the driver starting here has failed to secure a top three finish.
+The last DNF from the grid slot came back in 2008 – the longest active finishing streak for any grid slot at the circuit.
+Felipe Massa’s retirement in 2008 – when he looked set for a win – is the only DNF from third on the grid at the Hungaroring in the last 26 years.

 In the last 22 years, there have been only two retirements from fourth on the grid at the Hungarian Grand Prix.
 Those were for Nico Rosberg in 2013 and Sergio Perez in 2021.
 Juan Pablo Montoya’s eleventh place in 2002 is the only other time that a driver has failed to score from here in that time period.
 Since 2005, there have been three wins from fourth on the grid at the Hungaroring – in 2011, 2015 and 2019.

 The driver starting sixth finished sixth in both the 2018 and 2019 Hungarian Grands Prix and has not scored since.
 This grid slot has never won, but has recorded six podium finishes.
-The driver starting here has failed to score only three times in the last ten seasons – including Charles Leclerc’s eleventh position in 2020 and Lando Norris’ retirement in 2021.
+The driver starting here has failed to score only four times in the last eleven seasons – including Charles Leclerc’s eleventh position in 2020 and Lando Norris’ retirement in 2021.

-Seventh on the grid has recorded five podium finishes, all five being second place finishes.
+Seventh on the grid has recorded five podium finishes in Hungary, all five being second place finishes.
 The most recent was for Max Verstappen in 2020.
-Verstappen’s retirement in 2018 is the only time that the driver starting here has failed to score in the past fourteen seasons.
+In the past fifteen seasons, the driver starting here has failed to score only twice – both times being retirements, for Verstappen in 2018 and Charles Leclerc in 2021.

 In 2021, Esteban Ocon became the first driver to win from eighth on the grid at the Hungarian Grand Prix.
-It was only the fourth time in the last twelve years that the driver starting from eighth on the grid at the Hungaroring has scored points three times in the last eleven Hungarian Grands Prix.
-From the 35 races here in total, eighth on the grid has resulted in points finishes on only ten occasions.
+It was only the fourth time in the last twelve years that the driver starting from eighth on the grid at the Hungaroring scored points.
+From the 36 races here in total, eighth on the grid has resulted in points finishes on only eleven occasions.
 Five of those occasions have been fifth place finishes – for Johnny Dumfries in 1986, Maurício Gugelmin in 1988, Rubens Barrichello in 1999, Jenson Button in 2005 and Carlos Sainz in 2019.

-From the past thirteen seasons the driver starting twelfth has failed to score on only three occasions, all three of those being retirements.
-Five of those ten finishes have been seventh places.
+From the past fourteen seasons the driver starting ninth has failed to score on only three occasions.
+All three of those occasions were retirements, while five of the top ten finishes have been seventh places.
 The grid slot has had one podium finish, a third place for Nelson Piquet in 1990.
 Since then its best result is fourth, most recently recorded by Max Verstappen at Toro Rosso in 2015 and Fernando Alonso with Alpine in 2021.

 The tenth grid slot’s fifteen-race streak of finishes at the Hungaroring came to an end in 2020 with Pierre Gasly retiring from the race.
-Before last year, it was the grid slot which had gone the longest without a DNF at the track, with Kimi Raikkonen being the last driver to have started from here and retired back in 2004.
+Before that, it was the grid slot which had gone the longest without a DNF at the track, with Kimi Raikkonen being the last driver to have started from here and retired back in 2004.
 The grid slot has given two podium finishes, for Johnny Herbert in 1997 and for Nick Heidfeld in 2006, who both finished third.
 Sebastian Vettel would have recorded the grid slot’s best ever result in 2021 with second place, but he was disqualified from the event for failing to supply a sufficient fuel sample.

 Twelfth is one of only two grid slots outside of the top ten to have won the Hungarian Grand Prix.
 A single victory has come from twelfth, and that was for Nigel Mansell back in 1989.
-Though the driver starting here has recorded three DNFs in the last seven seasons, the driver lining up twelfth on the grid scored in two of the last three seasons, including with a fourth place finish for Daniel Ricciardo in 2018.
+Though the driver starting here has recorded four DNFs in the last eight seasons, the driver lining up twelfth on the grid scored in two of the last four seasons, including with a fourth place finish for Daniel Ricciardo in 2018.

 Sixteenth on the grid at the Hungarian Grand Prix has provided more top ten finishes than any of the grid slots around it.
 The best result from here is fourth place for Mika Hakkinen in 1992.
-It has scored twice in the last eight seasons. most recently with Yuki Tsunoda finishing sixth in 2021.
-The grid slot was left clear for the first time last year as Kevin Magnussen, who was due to start here, opted to start from the pit lane.
+It has scored three times in the last eight seasons. most recently with Yuki Tsunoda finishing sixth in 2021.
+The grid slot was left clear for the first time in 2020 as Kevin Magnussen, who was due to start here, opted to start from the pit lane.

 The seventeenth grid slot has had more non-finishes at the Hungarian Grand Prix than any other, with eighteen non-finishes in total.
-While no one has retired from here in all of the last six seasons, in the fifteen races before that, the driver starting seventeenth crossed the finish line only three times.
-The position has scored only once in the last 25 years.
+While no one has retired from here in all of the last seven seasons, in the fifteen races before that, the driver starting seventeenth crossed the finish line only three times.
+The position has scored only twice in the last 26 years.
 Marcus Ericsson became the first driver since 1993 to score points having started seventeenth, when he finished tenth for Sauber in 2015, while George Russell finished eighth in 2021.

-All three of the last places available on this year’s grid have never scored a point at the Hungarian Grand Prix.
+Nicholas Latifi finished seventh having started eighteenth at the 2021 Hungarian Grand Prix.
 He became the first driver to score points having started here and equalled the grid slot’s best-ever Hungaroring result.
-Martin Donnelly finished seventh from eighteenth on the grid in 1990, while Ricardo Rosset’s eighth place in 1996 is the last top ten finish for a driver starting here.
-In the last fourteen seasons, the driver starting here has failed to finish only twice.
-The grid slot was left clear for the first time last year as Romain Grosjean who was due to start here opted to start from the pit lane.
+Martin Donnelly finished seventh from eighteenth on the grid in 1990.
+Ricardo Rosset’s eighth place in 1996 was the last top ten finish for a driver starting here until Latifi in 2021.
+In the last fifteen seasons, the driver starting here has failed to finish only twice.
+The grid slot was left clear for the first time in 2020 as Romain Grosjean, who was due to start here, opted to start from the pit lane.